English Lead: Mrs Schofield

 In our school we use Talk for writing as the basis for our English curriculum.
 This is based on a training programme led by Pie Corbett for which all staff completed two years of training.

-We go through three stages of writing for each text we study; these include imitation, innovation and independent or invention.
+We go through three stages of writing for each text we study; these include imitation, innovation and invention.

 Throughout all the stages the pupils will complete short burst writing activities which will teach them the skills they need to read, deconstruct texts and write their own.
 These activities are all based on the class text and include spelling, grammar and vocabulary activities.
 Games are encouraged to support the class teaching an to engage the pupils in their learning.